 Is there a tool that can do all that?

-Well, yes and no. There is no tool that can deal with feedback management extremely well, but we use Fibery that can do pretty much of everything above:
+Well, yes and no. We use Fibery for product feedback management, it can do pretty much of everything above:

 - Fetch feedback from Intercom, Zendesk, Discourse, and call transcripts.